VKorelsky/Flix-and-Chill/README.md

 <h1> Flix&Chill </h1>

-A rails marketplace made in a week.
+A rails marketplace made in a week. <br>
 Easily create events of projections and invite your friends to them.